5 ASO Experiments to Understand the App Store

 Experiment 4

-Does Apple take into account how you place your keywords in the title?
+Does Apple take into account keywords placement in the title?

 Here is what happened: